backupbrew/switchbrew/AM services.md

 | 31  | UnpopExtraStorage                                          | Takes an [\#IStorage](#IStorage "wikilink").   |
 | 40  | \[2.0.0+\] GetIndirectLayerProducerHandle                  |                                                |
 | 50  | \[2.0.0+\] ReportVisibleError                              |                                                |

+#### ExitProcessAndReturn

+No input/output.

+Exits the LibraryApplet and returns to running the title which launched this LibraryApplet ([qlaunch](Qlaunch.md "wikilink") for example).

 #### GetLibraryAppletInfo